Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Introduction

-We evaluate SemAlign under the same setup as the prior work \citep{tan2025neural}.
-We use four standard benchmarks on professional knowledge, mathematical reasoning and code generation.
-The experiments are conducted with Llama 2 models \citep{touvron2023llama}, performing task related parametric knowledge transfer by pairing larger teachers with smaller students that differ in depth and width.
-Across all tasks, SemAlign improves student performance over task matched baselines and over parameter space transfer baselines.
-Ablations vary the attribution granularity, the layer pairing strategy, and the strength of semantic decomposition.
-Two findings stand out.
-First, performing latent semantic alignment before any parameter update strongly predicts stable cross-scale transfer.
-Second, steering a small set of paired layers is enough to induce broader behavioral alignment, which makes the method efficient in both compute and data.
+We evaluate SemAlign under the same setup as prior work \citep{tan2025neural}.
+We use four standard benchmarks on professional knowledge, mathematical reasoning, and code generation.
+The experiments are conducted with Llama2 models \citep{touvron2023llama}, performing task-related PKT by pairing larger sources with smaller targets that differ in depth and width.
+Across all tasks, SemAlign improves target performance over task-matched baselines and over parameter-space transfer baselines.
+We have two main findings: First, our attribution-then-alignment approach yields stable cross-scale knowledge transfer without requiring an additional injection stage; Second, shallow-to-deep frontier optimization is sufficient to induce broader behavioral alignment, which keeps the method efficient in both compute and data.
 The replication repository is attached as supplementary material.

-To summarize, our contributions are as follows: \begin{itemize} \item We present a semantics-first view of parametric knowledge transfer for cross-scale language models.
-The formulation treats latent semantic alignment between paired layers as the prerequisite to transfer and uses layer outputs, not raw parameters, as the medium. \item We introduce \textsc{SemAlign}, which combines layer attribution and pairing, latent semantic alignment, and representation steering.
-This design addresses neural incompatibility that limits parameter space transfer in Seeking and LaTen \citep{zhong2024seeking,tan2025neural}. \item We provide comprehensive experiments on extensive benchmarks with Llama 2.
-Results and analysis identify the key factors that ease cross-scale transfer and show consistent gains in the efficacy.
-We provide further discussion in the appendix.
+To summarize, our contributions are as follows: \begin{itemize} \item We present a semantics-first view of parametric knowledge transfer for cross-scale LMs.
+The formulation treats the latent semantics between paired layers as the medium for knowledge transfer, instead of model parameters. \item We introduce \textsc{SemAlign}, which combines layer attribution and pairing, latent semantic alignment, and residual relation loss for knowledge transfer.
+It mitigates limitations associated with neural incompatibility. \item We conducted experiments on representative benchmarks with Llama2-family models.
+Results and analysis identify the key factors that ease cross-scale knowledge transfer and show consistent gains in transfer efficacy. \end{itemize}